Traveling to Adventure Treks

 Travel planning and what to expect on opening day

-- Students should dress for the outdoors on opening day; wear comfortable clothing and closed-toed shoes.
+3. Students should dress for the outdoors on opening day; wear comfortable clothing and closed-toed shoes.

 Meeting Adventure Treks instructors on opening day

-We begin tracking all flights very early in the morning on opening day, and your child’s instructors plus a director will greet each student at the airport.
-For students traveling as unaccompanied minors, an Adventure Treks instructor will meet your child at the gate when they step off the plane.
+We begin tracking all flights very early in the morning on opening day, and your student’s instructors plus a director will greet everyone at the airport.
+For students traveling as unaccompanied minors, an Adventure Treks instructor will meet them at the gate when they step off the plane.
 Sometimes we may be a few minutes late due to several students’ flights arriving at the same time.
 For students NOT traveling as unaccompanied minors, we try to meet them at the gate but cannot guarantee that due to airline and airport regulations.
 If we are unable to be at the gate, we will call and text them and let them know exactly where to meet us, which is usually baggage claim.
 Instructors will be easy to find in an Adventure Treks T-shirt and hat.

 Safe arrival notification

 Each student will call home upon meeting with an instructor so parents will know they’ve arrived safely (even if they’ve already called or texted parents on their own).
-This call usually takes place after your child has met an Adventure Treks instructor, collected their bags, and met the other students.
-Please expect up to an hour between the time your child’s flight lands and the phone call home to you.
+This call usually takes place after your student has met an Adventure Treks instructor, collected their bags, and met the other students.
+Please expect up to an hour between the time your student’s flight lands and the phone call home to you.
 Instructors will then collect all electronics, medications, valuables, and wallets/passports.

 Photo ID